SneakyBeagle/SneakyBeagle_container/README.md

 Or build a specific service, like for example only Nessus, by running

 ```
-docker-compose build nessus # can also be redteam or kali
+docker-compose build nessus # can also be redteam or kali or quantum
 ```

 ## Step 3: